zbanks/musicazoo/README.md

 python musicazoo/volume
 ```

-You may also find debug/raw.py useful.
+You may also find `debug/raw.py` useful.

+## Installing
+Coming soon!